DeterminateSystems/nix-installer/README.md

     - name: Install Nix
       uses: DeterminateSystems/nix-installer@main
       with:
+        # Allow the installed Nix to make authenticated Github requests.
+        # If you skip this, you will likely get rate limited.
         github-token: ${{ secrets.GITHUB_TOKEN }}
     - name: Run `nix build`
       run: nix build .